Words by Danielle

 After getting set up, we began our private vow ceremony with the water falling behind us.
 We each recalled the beginning of our relationship and all of the moments that made us fall in love.
 We continued to vow to dream bigger and always support each other.
 Danielle recited a few words from the poem A Origin Story by Sarah Kay, and Cynthia included lyrics from I Love You, Always Forever [the Betty Who version, of course] in her vows.
 The vows ended in tears and will a kiss as we stepped away from the waterfall into our new adventures and wife and wife.

-After it was all said and done, we traded in our glass pyramid for a camping van and explored the island for a total of 11 days, soaking in our new married life while experiencing all of the sights Iceland’s ring road had to offer.
+After it was all said and done, we traded in our glass pyramid for a camping van and explored the island for a total of eleven days.
+Soaking in our new married life while experiencing all of the sights Iceland’s ring road had to offer.

 It was everything we could have dreamt of, and then some.